Chirobocea/Statistics-Internship/README.md

 # Statistics

-This repo contains homeworks from work practice at statistics institute
+This repo contains homeworks from work practice at Statistics Institute